-Each step in order fulfillment relies on the one before it.
+Each step in order fulfillment relies the one before it.
 Shippers cannot transport items until forklift operators bring pallets to the dock.
-Pallets can't be filled with items until packers put them in boxes.
+Pallets can’t be filled with items until packers put them in boxes.
 At the start of this whole process is the pickers – the people who pull items from the warehouse to complete orders.
 In this guide, we will go over some proven ways to reduce order picking times to speed up the fulfillment process as a whole.

 There are different order picking methods that you can use in a warehouse.
-Batch picking requires a picker to process multiple orders at once so they don't have to go back to the same areas time and time again.
-Zone picking assigns a specific zone to each picker, and that person only picks items within their designated zone.
+Batch picking requires a picker to process multiple orders at once so they don’t have to go back to the same areas time and time again.
+Zone picking assigns a specific zone to each picker, and that personally picks items within their designated zone.
 Another less popular option is wave picking, where multiple zones pick at the same time, and then the items are sorted into individual orders later on.

 If your current picking method is not working well, try a different one that will be more efficient for your workers.
 Think about how the warehouse is set up and what types of orders are most frequently fulfilled.
 Then you can come up with a solution that works for your facility and your customers.